0hardytom/eelgs/notebooks/week3/meeting3.md

 ## Tools & Resources

--   **LensTool:** For gravitational lensing analysis and modeling, Dougal is the recommended contact.
+-   **LensTool:** For gravitational lensing analysis and modeling, David is the recommended contact.